 Steven also works closely with business owners and human resource professionals providing counsel in every aspect of the employment relationship, on compliance with local, state, and federal laws, and on taking preventative measures to avoid or minimize the risk of litigation.
 Steven acts as outside general counsel and litigation counsel for many established and emerging companies.
 Steven also advises startup companies on entity selection and formation issues.

-Steven has been recognized as a Minnesota Rising Star by Super Lawyers, a designation reserved for no more than 2.5 percent of attorneys in Minnesota.
-Steven frequently speaks and writes on various employment and business law subjects, recent administrative and court decisions, and changes in the law, and is often quoted by various media outlets on these topics.
-Steven also coaches moot court at William Mitchell College of Law, and is a mentor to law students and new lawyers.
+Steven has been recognized as a Minnesota Rising Star by Super Lawyers for the past three years, a designation reserved for no more than 2.5 percent of attorneys in Minnesota.
+Steven also teaches as an Adjunct Professor at Mitchell Hamline School of Law, and is a mentor to law students and new lawyers.
+Steven frequently speaks and writes on various employment and business law subjects, recent administrative and court decisions, and changes in the law, and is quoted by various media outlets on these topics.

 Primary Practice Areas